vtsatskin/SmartData/contents/index.md

 This is the minimal amount of complexity and change required to bring our 2.1 user stories into existence.

+It is hypothesized that users who are searching for ways to control their settings may expect to find those controls in the settings app.
+So a new entry point into usage is added to the *Data and Cellular* section of settings (see *0.1*).

+Users who have multiple SIM cards may want to know which SIM card the graph is being displayed for.
+The active SIM card is displayed in the figure *1* at the bottom.

+The value of having WiFi usage is in question, as seen in the *3b* alternative.
+Instead, this area is used to report more about mobile usage.
+A histogram of monthly usage is included along with a report of what percentage of the data is used in the background.
+This is intended to help support the user in making an informed decision of how to control the application's data usage.

 [![](images/mockups/simple-integration.png)](images/mockups/simple-integration.png)

 ## Related Resources